ZalozbaDev/speech_recognition_acoustic_model_training/step1X5_audio_augmentation/README.md

 Augmentation provides larger amount of diverse speech data necessary for creation of robust triphone models.

-Due to the possible changes in timing,
+Due to the possible changes in timing, labels of the original audio cannot be used.
+Augmented files need to be labelled separately.

 Inputs: